ariga/atlas/doc/md/guides/mysql/descending-indexes.md

     Abort
 ```

-To verify that our new index was created, open the database command line tool from previous step and run:
+To verify that our new index was created, open the database command line tool from the previous step and run:

 ```sql
 show index from telecom_data\G